KiltedCode/khandaria-campaign/sessions/2023/2023-01-19-trail-with-purple.md

 might be controlled people
 guy on dino is weird, weird armor
 purple matte, purple man
-`Halbir` sets up for a charge
+`Halber` sets up for a charge
 purple man finds trail and then investigates the grove
 waves hand and all the people fall down
 rides closer and looks around
 clearly spotted a paladin and he waves, 200 feet out
 rides closer and keeps waving
-`Halbir` has paladin march out, purple man rides towards
+`Halber` has paladin march out, purple man rides towards
 see he has on stone fist gauntlets
 has two metal collars around his neck, don't quite fit